FRANkiller13/PHP-mini-forum/readme.md

 ⚫ Added Bio on profile's
 ⚫ Added Avatar on profile's
 ⚫ Added Avatar's on posts and replies
+⚫ Added Roles [Admin, Moderator, Gold, Donator, User]
+⚫ Added Admins can close the post replies on any post

 🔊 Join my Discord server: https://discord.gg/Pfxn82sgcw